larsmaeder/vui.guide/docs/behavior/handling-user-intents.md

 In graphic interfaces users often make use of keyboard shortcuts, they can be be really useful and reduce time and make complex task easier.
 In voice user interfaces there is no keyboard, but shortcuts doesn't have to be omitted.
 A simple voice command can take that task – but within a conversation or task that is already started, it is difficult to use an shortcut, let alone knowing that it exists.

-A good way to improve efficiency is using the design pattern <Link to="/docs/design-patterns/chip/">Chips</Link>.
+A good way to improve efficiency is using the design pattern [Chips](/docs/design-patterns/chip/).
 Chips are used to provide a quick way to respond in a conversation without voice interaction.

 While the nature of voice interfaces can be more efficient, there is still the question of customizing the experience.
 If users can customize the experience of more frequent actions, the product can be flexibly adapted to the user.
 With language products, this can also be achieved by simply adapting the product, e.g. specify what the product should use when it relates to the user.
 Do you prefer your first name?
 Maybe an entertaining nickname?
 These are small things that have a significant impact on the overall experience.